Psychology

 Teaching

 I teach courses in learning and comparative cognition; or, how evolution and life experience combine to produce psychological process, including remembering, problem solving, decision making, categorizing, symbolic and relational learning, and communicating.
 I take a strong comparative and evolutionary approach, trying to understand general principles of adaptive behavior that cut across species and habitats, while at the same time, appreciating the unique adaptations of a given animal in its world.
-(Follow link to course desciption for additional details.)
+(Follow link to course description for additional details.)

 PSY 373 Learning